-- The annual rate of improvement in the weighted average GHG intensity of the Fund's portfolio year-on-year. - Confirmation that the Fund has followed a consistent path to reducing greenhouse gas emissions by applying the maximum deviation of 10%. - Confirmation that the principal adverse impacts (PAIs) of investment decisions on sustainability factors are taken into account by applying exclusion criteria. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- The actual weighted average greenhouse gas intensity of the Fund's portfolio compared to the weighted average greenhouse gas intensity of the Fund's benchmark. - Confirmation that the principal adverse impacts (PAIs) of investment decisions on sustainability factors are taken into account by applying exclusion criteria. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?